Crude Oil prices to trade lower: Angel Commodities

 Outlook

-We expect oil prices to trade lower today on profit booking at higher levels today while OPEC extends its cap in oil cut by further nine months.
+We expect oil prices to trade lower today continuing its weakness from the previous trading session while profit booking at higher levels will further exert downside pressure.

 For all commodities report, click here